josephgodwinkimani/understrap-child/README.md

 - Run: `$ gulp watch-all`

-To run with  Browser-Sync - Follow the instructions [https://github.com/holger1411/understrap-child/blob/master/README.md](here.)
+To run with  Browser-Sync - Follow the instructions [here.](https://github.com/holger1411/understrap-child/blob/master/README.md)

+## Coding Standards

+This project adheres to WordPress PHP and CSS coding standards, and [Saas Guidelines by Hugo Giraudel.](https://sass-guidelin.es)

 # WARNING!
 All the images used in theme are property of Norco Bicycles they are used for demonstrations only.